Stop DataWorks service billing

 Stop using resource groups

-• To stop using Pay-as-you-go resource groups, proceed as follows:
+• To stop using pay-as-you-go resource groups, perform the following operations:

 Billable item